pulp/pulp_installer/roles/pulp_common/README.md

 * `pulp_certs_dir`: Path where to generate or drop the TLS certificates & keys for authentication tokens.
 Not used directly by pulp_common, but by roles that depend on it.
 Defaults to '{{ pulp_config_dir }}/certs' .
+* `pulpcore_update`: Boolean that specifies whether the pulpcore package should be updated to the latest bug fix release within the minor release specified by `pulpcore_version`.
+Defaults to `false`.

 Role Variables if installing from RPMs
 --------------------------------------